Shire of Sherwood: Social Activities

 Until the erection of St. Joseph's church in 1912, the Catholic community held their services in the auditorium.
-In this venue the men's auxiliary of the Red Cross constructed splints and crutches for the World War 1.
-There was a memorial plaque on which was inscribed the names of those from the shire who enlisted in this World War 1 which is now in the Sherwood Services Club in Corinda.
+In this venue the men's auxiliary of the Red Cross constructed splints and crutches for the World War I. There was a memorial plaque on which was inscribed the names of those from the shire who enlisted in this World War I which is now in the Sherwood Services Club in Corinda.
 In 1919 during a flu epidemic, the building was used as a base from which volunteers administered to those affected households.
-As well as its use as a polling booth, the auditorium catered for meetings convened by local candidates standing for election elections.
+As well as its use as a polling booth, the auditorium catered for meetings convened by local candidates standing for election.

 The School of Arts featured prominently among the few public and commercial buildings which had emerged in Corinda by the early 1900s.
 In 1888, the railway station provided Corinda with its name, as well as serving as a post office.
 In 1903, the re-located Oxley police station was set up in Corinda, opposite Dow's bakery.
 Only one police officer was stationed locally from 1876 to 1911.
 From 1911, a second police officer was stationed on Ipswich Road near the Oxley Hotel, supervising districts beyond the shire boundary.